 If any of the following accompanies upper back pain, the patient should see a doctor immediately:

-Any upper back pain that follows a high-impact event, such as an auto accident or a fall from a ladder, should be evaluated by a doctor.
+Any upper back pain that follows a high-impact event, such as an accident or a fall, should be evaluated by a doctor.

 How is Upper Back Pain Diagnosed?